 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

 The CC&L Board of Directors has ultimate responsibility for the firm’s approach to Responsible Investing (RI).
-In 2015, the Board established the CC&L ESG Committee comprised of leaders from each of our investment teams, our client solutions team, and compliance.
-The ESG Committee is required to meet at least three times per year, however, in practice, meetings and discussions are more frequent.
+In 2015, the Board established the CC&L ESG Committee, which is comprised of leaders from each of the firm’s investment teams, the client solutions team, and compliance team.
+The ESG Committee is required to meet at least quarterly, however, meetings and discussions are more frequent in practice.
 The composition of the Committee was purposefully created in order to facilitate the flow of information between the Committee and the investment teams as well as to foster dialogue across investment teams.
-The CC&L ESG Committee reports directly to the Board and its mandate is to oversee and coordinate firm wide RI activities including:
+The CC&L ESG Committee reports directly to the Board and its mandate is to oversee and coordinate firm-wide RI activities including:

-- Integration of ESG factors in our investment processes,
+- Integration of ESG factors in investment processes,

-- Education of our teams including the internal communication of industry best practices and gathering of team insights regarding RI,
+- Education of the firm’s teams including the internal communication of industry best practices and gathering of team insights regarding RI,

-- External communication efforts including reporting to our clients on RI issues,
+- External communication efforts including reporting to CC&L’s clients on RI issues,

 - Stewardship and engagement practices, including proxy voting,

-- ESG related policies and guidelines, including our proxy voting policy,
+- ESG related policies and guidelines, including proxy voting and stewardship and engagement policy,

 - Review and evaluation of additional industry collaborative initiatives, and

-- Most importantly, recommendations to our investment teams and our Board of ongoing improvements in all of these areas.
+- Most importantly, recommendations to CC&L’s investment teams and the Board of ongoing improvements in all of these areas.

 Each of the investment teams are responsible for ensuring the firm’s ESG policies are being implemented.

+ESG factors, using MSCI ESG rankings are integrated into CC&L’s quantitative investment process as systematic risk factors, as well as predictors of stock-specific risk.
+In addition, MSCI carbon data is used to manage carbon exposures for all quantitative strategies.
 In addition, the global proxy research and voting services of Institutional Shareholder Services Inc. (ISS) are employed to help analyze and vote proxies on behalf of CC&L’s clients.
-ISS prepares the voting recommendations in accordance with the firm’s customized guidelines for all items for which it is entitled to vote.
+ISS prepares the voting recommendations in accordance with the CC&L’s customized guidelines for all items for which it is entitled to vote.

 5. What channels do you use to communicate ESG-related information to clients and/or the public?
 Do you produce thought leadership (written reports and publications)?
 If so, is the information available to the public?
 Please provide links, if applicable.